AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-install-the-mobile-sdk.md

 The Installation Instructions for mobile Launch properties is a collection of code snippets that you either run in your Terminal or add to specific locations in your mobile app.

-From the property Overview screen, click on the `Environments` tab to go to the environments page.
+Click on the `Environments` tab in the top navigation to go to the environments page.
 Note that Development, Staging, and Production environments have been pre-created for you.

 ![Click Environments in the top nav](images/mobile-launch-environments.png)